damianhakert/damianhakert.github.io/source/_posts/2014-12-30-writing-the-gitlab-book-part-1.markdown

   - Guest post
 author: Jeroen van Baarsen
 ---
-# Introduction
 This is a series of blog articles about the process of me writing a book about GitLab.
-It will contain information about the process with the publisher, about the different state of minds I went true, and how it feels to actually finish this thing!
+It will contain information about the process with the publisher, about the different state of minds I went through, and how it feels to actually finish this thing!

 # Part 1: The preparation